mh-cbon/rclone-json/README.md

 	"github.com/mh-cbon/rclone-json/rclone"
 )

-// ExampleGenerate demonstrates the generation
-// of the given README.e.md source file
-// to os.Stdout.
-func Example() {
+// Example demonstrates usage of Rclone-json api. func Example() {

 	// make a new instance of rclone.Cmd.